grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ia.md

 for password-based authentication, automated tools are employed to assist the user in selecting strong password authenticators;

-for password-based authentication, {{ insert: param, ia-05.01_odp.02 }} are enforced.
+for password-based authentication, authenticator composition and complexity rules are defined; are enforced.

 Identification and authentication policy